top of page

 Dahab

 Originally a Bedouin fishing village, Dahab is located on the southeast coast of the Sinai Peninsula.
-It’s known for its relaxed, hippie vibe and is popular among backpackers and adventure travelers.
+It’s known for its relaxed, hippie vibe and is popular among backpackers and adventure travellers.
 Dahab offers a mix of inexpensive accommodations and beachfront cafes with a backdrop of the Sinai mountains.
 The area is renowned for its scuba diving sites, such as the Blue Hole, and its opportunities for windsurfing, desert trekking, and rock climbing.

 These resort areas in Egypt offer a diverse range of activities and environments, catering to different tastes and travel styles.
 Whether you're seeking a luxurious escape, an adventure in diving, or a tranquil retreat by the sea, Egypt’s resorts provide ample opportunities for a memorable vacation.